DawidJanocha/book-rental-app/README.md

 ---

-# 📚 Book Rental App
+# 📚 E-Book Platform App

-The **Book Rental App** is a modern web platform that allows users to browse, rent, and manage books online.
-Designed for seamless collaboration between bookstores (partners) and customers, the application offers a complete order and inventory management system, sales statistics, and real-time email notifications.
+The **E-Book Platform App** is a modern web platform where customers and sellers communicate and transact around books.
+It supports browsing, ordering, dashboard analytics, role-based access, secure authentication, real-time notifications, and admin oversight.

 ---